attilammagyar/ai-cat/README.md

 ```

 The `System` block contains general behavioural instructions for the model,
-a.k.a. the system prompt.
-It is always automatically moved to the beginning of
+a.k.a. the *system prompt*.
+It is always automatically moved to the beginning
-the conversation, and when multiple `System` blocks are specified, only the
+of the conversation, and when multiple `System` blocks are specified, only the
 last one is kept.
 When it is omitted, then the built-in system prompt from
 `ai-cat.py` is used.

-When the last block in a conversation is a `User` block, then `ai-cat.py` will send
+When the last block in a conversation is a `User` block, then `ai-cat.py` will
-the conversation to the selected LLM and generate a response for it.
+send the conversation to the selected LLM and generate a response for it.

 If the optional `Settings` block or any of the settings in it are omitted, then
 the values from the last `ai-cat.py` interaction are used.
 Subsequent `Setting`